Hugh Clifford, 3rd Baron Clifford of Chudleigh

-Hugh Clifford, 3rd Baron Clifford of Chudleigh (14 April 1700- 26 March 1732) of Ugbrooke House near Chudleigh in Devon, was a peer.
+Hugh Clifford, 3rd Baron Clifford of Chudleigh (14 April 1700 – 26 March 1732) of Ugbrooke House near Chudleigh in Devon, was a peer.

 Origins

-He was the son of Hugh Clifford, 2nd Baron Clifford of Chudleigh (d.1730) by his wife Anne Preston.
+He was the son of Hugh Clifford, 2nd Baron Clifford of Chudleigh (died 1730) by his wife Anne Preston.

 Career

 He succeeded his father as baron in 1730, but survived him by only two years when he was succeeded by his eldest son.

 Marriage and children

 In 1725 he married Elizabeth Blount, a daughter of Edward Blount of Blagdon in the parish of Paignton in Devon, 3rd son of George Blount, 2nd Baronet, of Sodington Hall in the parish of Mamble in Worcestershire, by his wife Annabella Guise, a daughter of Sir John Guise, 2nd Baronet of Elmore, Gloucestershire.
 By his wife he had six children, four sons and two daughters.

 Death and burial

 He died on 26 March 1732 and was buried at Ugbrooke.